 This debate I have covered in another post about Osaka or Kyoto (mentioned earlier).

-To sum up simply you can’t go wrong between Tokyo or Osaka.
+Both cities have their own charm and attractions worth exploring.
+To sum up, simply you can’t go wrong between Tokyo and Osaka.

 To be honest, if you have only a few days to see either one then definitely do Tokyo than Osaka as it has a lot more to offer overall and is a true megacity.

-BUT if you have the time then spend a few days in Osaka and enjoy the different feel to the place and use it as your base to explore more of the Kansai area.
+But if you have the time then spend a few days in Osaka and enjoy the different feel of the place and use it as your base to explore more of the Kansai area.

 I recommend using SafetyWing Travel Insurance for your trip, just in case, it’s best to be prepared.

-If you liked this article comparing Tokyo vs Osaka a share would be cool!
+If you liked this article comparing Osaka vs Tokyo a share would be cool: